robotnic/energyaustria-angular/README.md

 ## Alorithm in behind

+Hier some simplified formulas to give you an idea, how it works.

 ### Add Renewables

-We have the installed Peek Power (Pp) of a specific year.
+We know the installed Peek Power (Pp) of a specific year.
 We are able to calculate the effect of more Renewables.
 ```
 P(new) = P(past) * (Pp(past) + added) / Pp(past);